Tag Archive for 'film'

 Scorsese’s storyboard for New York, New York – 1977

-In our spiritual struggles through life, most of us need to see the rough sketches, the works in progress of others.
+In our spiritual struggles through life, many of us need to see the rough sketches, the works in progress of others.
 It is reassuring to see that others too are struggling, and if others can prevail in their struggles, then perhaps we too will someday find the grace to get past ourselves.

 Hugo is based on a children’s book, but it is still very much a film about spiritual struggle.
 As Hugo explains, “everyone searches for purpose.
 Maybe that’s why broken machines make me so sad.
 They can’t do what they’re meant to do.
 Maybe it is the same with people.
 If you lose your purpose, it’s like you’re broken, like Papa George.
 Maybe we can fix him.”